-This year-long program prepares students for basic Emergency Medical Technician certification through a rigorous hands-on approach to first aid and lifesaving techniques.
+This year-long program prepares students for Emergency Medical Technician certification through a rigorous hands-on approach to first aid and lifesaving techniques.
 The course delivery includes lectures, discussions, group work, and extensive practice with simulators and colleagues.
-Successful students will qualify for First Responder and CPR certifications as well as the National Registry of Emergency Medical Technician examination (taken after the age of 18 and required for licensure).
+Successful students will qualify for CPR certification, as well as the National Registry of Emergency Medical Technician examination.
 Attendance at sessions outside of normal school hours will be required in order to meet training objectives.
-This course is available for Seniors who: are able to show proof of immunization status that is up to date, are willing to receive industry required immunizations, are able to pass drug tests and background checks necessary for community-based practical experiences.
-College credit for this course may be available.